anandmurugesan/home/index.md

 <img src="6979F656-02F0-472E-84A1-AB3B22C5BCAB.jpeg" width="225" height="150" /> <img src="till.jpeg" width="225" height="150" />

-My brother's work on [the effect of angular momentum in the formation of galaxies](https://academic.oup.com/mnras/article/483/2/2398/5222687) and; recent work examining [the interactive effect of angular momentum and gravitation](https://arxiv.org/pdf/2006.08103.pdf) in the formation of celestial bodies. <br/>
+My brother's work on [the effect of angular momentum in the formation of galaxies](https://academic.oup.com/mnras/article/483/2/2398/5222687) and; recent work examining [the interactive effect of angular momentum and gravitation](https://arxiv.org/pdf/2006.08103.pdf) in the formation of celestial bodies.
+My brother lives in a part of the world where, in theory, water flowing down the drain would spin in the opposite direction of the drains in my hemisphere... ;) <br/>

 ---